suxuekun/libpyiotcloud/README.md

 ### Architecture

-Instead of using 'serverless' IoT solutions like AWS IoT Core, GCP IoT Core or Azure IoT Hub, we can create our own 'server-based' IoT solutions using Flask webserver, RabbitMQ message broker, Pika AMQP client, Paho MQTT client and MongoDB NoSQL database.
+Instead of using 'serverless' IoT solutions like AWS IoT Core, GCP IoT Core or Azure IoT Hub, we can create our own 'server-based' IoT solutions using Flask web framework, Nginx web server, GUnicorn WSGI server, RabbitMQ message broker, Pika AMQP client, Paho MQTT client and MongoDB NoSQL database.
 This server-based IoT solution architecture can be deployed in local PC or in the cloud - AWS EC2, Linode, CloudAMQP, Heroku, Rackspace, DigitalOcean or etc.